There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Is the Willis Creek Slot Canyon Hike worth it?

 Yes!
 Especially if you’re in the area, have never been in a slot canyon, or want a good, easy non-technical slot canyon.
 I would definitely add it to your Utah bucket list.
+I don’t think it’s the best thing to do in Escalante, but it is a great hike.

 Have you hiked the Willis Creek slot canyon trail?
 What did you think of it?
 Do you want to do it?